Cat Ce: Career

 Chen has made appearances in films and television, including Snowfall and Space Jam: A New Legacy.

 Chen's comedy career took off when she rose to fame on the Clubhouse social media network in 2021 and began hosting her own stand-up comedy shows at small venues throughout Southern California.
 She scored her first win at the Jeff Ross Roast Battle at The Comedy Store.

 In 2022 and 2023, Chen continued to produce and perform at comedy shows throughout Southern California including "Cat Ce & Friends" at The Ice House, Bourbon Room, The Hollywood Roosevelt, and TCL Chinese Theatre, including multiple charity benefit shows for causes such as Crazy Funny Asians 3, Stop Asian Hate, and Children's Miracle Network Hospitals.
 She has also made appearances in Las Vegas at the LA Comedy Club and Jimmy Kimmel's Comedy Club.
 In 2024, Chen headlined numerous shows at The Ice House, Jimmy Kimmel's Comedy Club, Irvine Improv, Brea Improv, and has scheduled 2024 tour dates at Cap City Comedy in Austin, Dallas Comedy Club, Helium in Portland, Mic Drop Mania in Chandler amongst several other announced dates and cities throughout the remainder of 2024 and 2025.

+Chen's comedy special Perfect Chinglish is scheduled to be released on Comedy Dynamics on 23 December 2025.
+The 44-minute comedy special was filmed at Jimmy Kimmel's Comedy Club in Las Vegas.